-Jennifer Brodkey Kaufman (she/her) is the immediate past chair of the Commission on Social Action of Reform Judaism.
-She currently serves as a vice chair of the URJ’s North American board of trustees and is a member of Congregation B'nai Israel in Sacramento, CA.
+Jennifer Brodkey Kaufman (she/her) is the chair of the URJ North American Board, and past chair of the Commission on Social Action of Reform Judaism.
+She is a member of Congregation B'nai Israel in Sacramento, CA.

 I am delighted to report that the URJ North American Board recently approved new Values, Mission, and Vision statements as part of the URJ bylaws new language to our Values, Mission, and Vision statements; Section II.

 As part of the URJ’s ongoing ethics work, we are writing to let you know of new and expanded reporting channels and protocols, including the hiring of a new Ombuds.
 These steps have been informed by our field experts and the courageous voices of victims and survivors who have publicly and privately shared their experiences and feedback.

 We are sharing this update on our ethics accountability work as part of our ongoing commitment to transparency, protection of every member of our community, and to the implementation of recommendations from the Debevoise & Plimpton investigation report.